-Next, depending on whether you want to deal with NFA firearms (silencers,machine guns, etc.), you’ll aloso need to become a SPecial Occupational Taxpayer (SOT).
+If you want to deal with NFA firearms (silencers, machine guns, etc.), you’ll use your FFL to become a Special Occupational Taxpayer (SOT).

 ATF Compliance Help

-Already in business as an FFL?
-It’s never too late to get help with your ATF compliance and State/Commerce complaince efforts.
+Already in business as an FFL and SOT?
+It’s never too late to get help with your ATF compliance and State/Commerce compliance efforts.

 In trouble with the ATF?
-Although our courses will teach you what you need to know, you may need to contact us directly for firearms attorney support.
+Although our program will teach you what you need to know, you may need to contact us directly for legal support from a firearms attorney.

 Ready to Grow

-You’ve already got your FFL, you’re an SOT, you understand ATF compliance, and you’re up to speed on firearm import/export rules…what’s next?
+You’ve already got your FFL, you are an SOT, you fully understand ATF compliance and you’re up to speed on firearm import/export rules.

 It’s time to grow your business!

-We offer the tools and knowledge you need inlcuding FFL software for electronic A&D bound book records, compliance training for your employees, gun-friendly credit card processing, e-commerce/website support, and more!
+We offer the tools and knowledge you need including our recommendations for FFL software for electronic A&D bound book records, gun-friendly credit card processing, e-commerce/website support and more!

-Ryan Cleckner is an attorney specializing in firearms law, a best-selling author, a firearms industry executive, a university professor, and he’s a true gun-guy.
+Ryan Cleckner is an attorney specializing in firearms law, a best-selling author, firearms industry executive, university professor and, he’s a true gun-guy.

 Our Most Popular Courses: